organicresearchcentre/pgtool-reforest-gui/PG Tool Online Development.md

 **Global Farm Metric** - While initially starting in 2017, the Global Farm Metric (GFM) has built upon the PGTools, adding in additional indicators, weighting for results, and other adaptations to create a general farm sustainability tool for global use.
 The work of the GFM still continues today.

+**REFOREST** - In 2025 the online version of the public goods tool was modified for the European Horizons [REFOREST project](https://agroreforest.eu/).
+This was originally developed as an excel version based on the Sustain PG Tool by Tom Staton (University of Reading).
+Organic Research Centre then transferred this to the online version.

 Reports:
 - [Global Farm Metric Reports](https://www.globalfarmmetric.org/reports/)